Liposuction Weight Loss Calculator

 Frequently Asked Questions

-The fat cells removed during liposuction are permanently gone.
-However, if you gain significant weight after the procedure, the remaining fat cells in the treated areas and other parts of your body can enlarge.
-Maintaining a stable weight through healthy lifestyle habits is essential for preserving your results.
+Yes, the fat cells removed during liposuction are gone permanently.
+However, if you gain weight after the procedure, remaining fat cells in the treated area and other parts of your body can expand.
+Maintaining a stable weight through diet and exercise is essential for preserving results.

 References & Disclaimer